Which Tea has the Most Caffeine? – An Easy In-Depth Guide 2023

 4) Black Tea – Tea with the Most Caffeine

-Many tea experts consider black tea the richest caffeinated tea.
+Many tea experts consider black tea as the richest caffeinated tea.
 It largely depends on the steeping process of the black tea.

 It contains 47 mg of caffeine per 8 oz. serving.